Syclamoth/GamesAI6/README.md

 Notices
 -------
-Kieren, please add zchaoz to the repo ASAP so he can start coding.
+Kieren, please add zchaoz to the repo ASAP so he can start coding

 How to configure git (using bash)
 ---------------------------------